 Just to shake things up even further, Apple's iPhone 7 is ushering in a new era of headphone jack-less smartphones that will allow wireless and Lightning-based headphones — including the company's own AirPods — to thrive.
+(Of course, the highly anticipated AirPods haven't yet shipped, with Apple saying it needed more time to perfect the wireless earbuds.)
 So, with so many options, which is right for you?

 How We Tested

 To help you separate the wheat from the chaff when shopping for headphones, Tom's Guide evaluates the following criteria: design, comfort, features, performance and value.
 We employ a rigorous review process, comparing products with similar fit, features and pricing.

 Each pair is worn over the course of a week for 2 hours at a time.
 During this testing period, the staff is evaluating comfort, ease of use and, of course, audio quality.
 We listen to several predetermined sample tracks that span a number of genres, including hip-hop, rock, jazz, classical and R&B, and we evaluate the volume, clarity and fullness.

 In terms of features, we test the effectiveness of active noise cancelling, Bluetooth range and battery life.
 For the fitness-focused models, we test to see how they stand up to vigorous workouts, evaluating both how securely they fit while we exercise and how well they handle ambient noise from things like falling weights and gym machines.